 Mainstar Trust has established procedures to ensure that your financial information is accurate, current, and complete, in keeping with reasonable commercial standards.
 We also pledge to respond to requests to correct inaccurate information in a timely manner.
 Each Mainstar Trust employee is required to follow our "Code of Conduct," which states that all customer information is considered private and privileged and is to be used solely for the purpose of providing the finest service available.
 We restrict access to customer information to our employees who need access to provide services to our customers.
 Mainstar Trust is committed to the security of your financial and personal information.
 All of our operational and data processing systems are in a secure environment thereby protecting your account information from being accessed by third parties.
-We maintain and grant access to customer information.
+We maintain and grant access to customer information only in accordance with our internal security standards.